Geoffrey Cox (British politician): Parliamentary career

 Cox was first selected to stand for Parliament in 2000 by the Torridge and West Devon Conservatives.
 In the following 2001 general election, he came second to incumbent Liberal Democrat John Burnett by 1,194 votes.

 After the 2001 election, Cox was reselected.
 Burnett announced in 2003 that he would not contest the seat again, and at the 2005 general election Cox defeated the new Liberal Democrat candidate, David Walter, gaining a majority of 3,236.
 Cox made his maiden speech in the House of Commons on 28 June 2005.

-Cox was re-elected as MP for Torridge and West Devon at the 2015 general election with an increased majority of 18,403 votes (32.5%).
-This majority increased by over 2,000 votes at the 2017 election to 20,686 (34.7%).
+Cox was re-elected as MP for Torridge and West Devon at the 2010 general election with a slightly decreased majority of 2,957 votes (5.4%).

+At the 2015 general election, Cox was re-elected with an increased majority of 18,403 votes (32.5%).

 In January 2016, it was reported he had a number of office expense claims for items, such as a 49 pence pint of milk, rejected by the Commons authorities.
 In response, Cox said that his staff had been unaware of a recent change in the rules for office expenses, which no longer permitted office hospitality items such as tea, coffee or milk to be claimed.

 In February 2016, Cox told the House of Commons that he had concluded, after examining the published renegotiation proposals, that the case for leaving the EU was now overwhelming and that he would vote to do so in the forthcoming referendum.

+Cox was again re-elected at the snap 2017 election, with his majority increasing to 20,686 (34.7%).